SysKitTeam/docs-point/reporting/inventory-reports.md

 ## Users Report

-The Users report provides insight into **all the users in your environment** and an overview of key data relating to them such as who is a manager, which department a user is in, if they have a license assigned, whether they're an external user and more.
+The Users report provides insight into **all the users in your environment** and an overview of key data relating to them such as who is a manager, which department a user is in, if they have a license assigned, whether they're an external user, and more.

 ### Generate Report